 I am currently a postdoctoral associate at Duke University, where I work with Prof. Lawrence Carin.

 Before that, I worked with Prof. Rebecca J. Passonneau at both Penn State University and Columbia University, in a list of projects with a focus on applying Artificial Intelligence for Education.

 I got my Ph.D. from Tsinghua University in July, 2017.
-My advisor is Prof. Gerard de Melo who is now moving to Rutgers University.
+My advisor is Prof. Gerard de Melo.
 I was a member of the Web Mining and Language Technology group at Tsinghua University, part of the Institute for Interdisciplinary Information Sciences (IIIS), which is led by Turing award winner Andrew Yao.
 Before that, I received my Bachelor of Computer Science from Beijing University of Posts and Telecommunications, with two publications (indexed by SCI, Impact factor ~3) in the area of quantum information and top ~1% of GPA rank.